633 W 5th Street #2890

 Los Angeles, CA 90071

 Whether you’re suffering injuries from a work-related accident, motor vehicle accident, or a slip and fall accident, you may be eligible for monetary and non-monetary damages, especially pain and suffering damages, in a personal injury claim.

-Ehline law and our personal injury attorneys have helped more than 3,000 injured clients with their personal injury claims and recovered over $150 million in compensation for their personal injuries and pain and suffering.
-If you’re suffering pain and emotional trauma, contact us to learn more about your rights as an injured victim.
+Ehline Law and our personal injury attorneys have helped over 3,000 injured clients with their personal injury claims and recovered over $150 million in compensation for their injuries, pain, and suffering.

 0:02 claim pain and suffering in a civil